Bingle-Proxy/Request-Web-Proxy/README.md

 # Free Domain For Everyone

-Free and easy to get a free domain within 24 hours
+Creating a free high-speed web proxy with your name and information *(yourname).bingle.pw*